FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 Mexico vs South Africa: The Cross-Cultural Connection

-The night carries a thread few will spot at first.
+The connection runs deeper on the bill itself.
 Mexico hosts the show.
 South Africa provides the opponent.
 South African artist Tyla performs as part of the ceremony lineup before her country’s national team takes the field.
-It is the kind of detail FIFA likely engineered, and it gives the night a continental thread that runs from the stage straight onto the pitch.
+It is the kind of detail FIFA tends to engineer, and it gives the night a continental thread that runs from the stage straight onto the pitch.

 How to Buy Mexico Opening Ceremony Tickets